Guide to Auto Loans and Car Buying for Veterans

 Certain car dealerships or manufacturers will offer discounts on the base price of the vehicle for veterans.
 Or, they may discount or waive certain fees associated with purchasing a new car.
 Manufacturers that offer these deals include:

-If you cannot find these dealerships near you, you may check if your local seller of these models offers similar discounts.
+If you cannot find these dealerships near you, you can check to see if a local seller of these models offers similar discounts.

 Breaking a Car Lease While in the Military

-If you’re an active duty service member who is deployed or relocated, the Servicemembers Civil Relief Act (SCRA) allows you to cancel your lease without paying any early termination fees.
-This applies as long as the service member, or their dependents, have used the vehicle only for personal or business transportation.
-If you are a service member who is not on active duty, but your spouse is, you may still be eligible for the SCRA.
+If you're an active duty service member who is deployed or relocated, the ServiceMembers Civil Relief Act (SCRA) allows you to cancel your lease without paying any early termination fees.
+This applies as long as the service member (or their dependents) has only used the vehicle for personal or business transportation.
+If you are a service member who has a spouse on active duty, you may still be eligible for the SCRA.

-Because of this resource, some active duty service members prefer to lease their personal cars, rather than purchase them outright, as you are still financially obligated to make any minimum loan payments you’ve agreed to, even while deployed.
+Some active duty service members using this resource prefer to lease their personal cars rather than purchase them outright, as you are still financially obligated to make any minimum loan payments you've agreed to while deployed.

 Other Costs of Car Ownership

-The price of the car, or the cost of your monthly payments aren’t the only recurring car payments you’ll have to think about.
-Regardless of whether you buy new or used, purchase through financing or with cash, these costs will be unavoidable for the lifetime of the car.
+The price of the car through the cost of your monthly payments isn't the only recurring car payment you'll have.
+Regardless of whether you buy a new car or used car and purchase it through financing or with cash, these costs will be included during the lifetime of the car.

 Insurance

 Insurance is an intrinsic cost of car ownership that is required in many states.
-However, many auto insurance companies offer veteran discounts or special rates, which can reduce the price of your premium.
-Sometimes, insurance companies offer specific plans tailored for veterans and active-duty service members — such as Geico's military car insurance coverage.
+However, some auto insurance companies offer veteran discounts or special rates, which can reduce the price of your premium.
+Sometimes, insurance companies offer specific plans tailored for veterans and active-duty service members.
 Military-specific insurance plans take the unique challenges and lifestyles of active duty service members and veterans into account when creating coverage.
-Other insurance companies that offer veteran-specific discounts or plans include:
+Insurance companies that offer veteran-specific discounts or plans include:

-If you currently have car insurance with a company not on this list, you may ask if they offer a veterans discount, as some companies have these discounts, but they aren’t officially listed on their discounts page.
+If you currently have car insurance with a company not on this list, you could consider asking if they offer a veterans discount — some companies do offer such discounts but don't officially list them on their discounts page.

 Fuel and Maintenance

-Fuel and maintenance are intrinsic costs of owning a vehicle.
-However, you may be able to lower these costs depending on the type of vehicle you buy.
-For example, buying an electric or hybrid vehicle can help severely cut down on fuel costs, and in some cases eliminate them.
+Fuel and maintenance are also intrinsic costs of owning a vehicle.
+That said, you may be able to lower these costs depending on the type of vehicle you buy.
+For example, buying an electric or hybrid vehicle can help cut down or eliminate fuel costs.

 Registration

 Typically, you have to pay a fee to register your vehicle.
-However, if you’re being relocated due to a permanent change of station (PCS) order, then your registration fees may be waived.
-This varies from state to state—in fact, in some states, you aren’t required to register your vehicle with the local DMV as long as your registration is valid in your home state.
+If you're being relocated due to a permanent change of station (PCS) order, though, your registration fees may be waived.
+This varies from state to state — in some states, there is no requirement to register your vehicle with the local department of motor vehicles or similar, as long as your registration is valid in your home state.

-If you still need to register your vehicle in a new state, you may be eligible for discounts, provided you can present your PCS order, or other necessary paperwork.
+If you still need to register your vehicle in a new state, you may be eligible for discounts, provided you can present your PCS order and other necessary paperwork.

 Other programs that can help veterans and their families afford a car, through various financing and special offers, include:

-• TrueCar Military Car Buying Program: The TrueCar military buying program offers financial assistance to veterans looking to purchase a car.
-You can view the type of assistance available, as well as the eligibility requirements of this program on their website.
+• : The TrueCar military buying program offers financial assistance to veterans looking to purchase a car.
+You can view the type of assistance available, as well as the eligibility requirements of this program, on their website.

-• Progressive’s Keys to Progress: The Keys to Progress program from Progressive is a vehicle giveaway event, designed to help veterans in need of vehicles.
-This event happens once a year, every November.
+• : The Keys to Progress program from Progressive is a vehicle giveaway event designed to help veterans in need of vehicles.
+This event happens once a year in November.
 You can find the application for this giveaway, as well as volunteer opportunities, locations to drop off donations, and more on their program page.

-• Vehicles for Veterans: Vehicles for Veterans is a 501(c) non-profit that donates vehicles and provides financial support to disabled veterans.
+• : Vehicles for Veterans is a 501(c) nonprofit that donates vehicles and provides financial support to disabled veterans.
 They accept and donate several kinds of vehicles, including cars, boats, RVs, and motorcycles.

-• Vehicle Grants for Veterans: There are several grants available for veterans looking to purchase a vehicle.
-These grants can help lessen the financial load of a new vehicle purchase.
+• : There are several grants available for veterans looking to purchase a vehicle.
+These grants can help reduce the financial load of a new-vehicle purchase.
 Get Government Grants has a list of grants veterans can apply to.

 This site is for educational purposes only.
 The third parties listed are not affiliated with Capital One and are solely responsible for their opinions, products and services.
 Capital One does not provide, endorse or guarantee any third-party product, service, information or recommendation listed above.
 The information presented in this article is believed to be accurate at the time of publication, but is subject to change.
 The images shown are for illustration purposes only and may not be an exact representation of the product.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.